-The Advantages of Using Technology-Based Inventory Management System to Boost Nigeria's Economy monitored and as transactions occur to ensure an organized management system and generate detail-oriented records and report that cover all aspects of the business (Harris 2005).
+The Advantages of Using Technology-Based Inventory Management System to Boost Nigeria's Economy

 The importance of technology-based inventory management cannot be over-emphasized.
 While paper-based or manual inventory management system is labour-intensive, timeconsuming and error-prone, technology-based inventory management system is costeffective, efficient and accurate.
 The following are summarized advantages of using an electronic-based inventory management system.